prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 Before we start writing Terraform script, the first thing to learn over here is - we need to save our configuration with **.tf** extension.
 We will start by     creating an empty main.tf file.

 ### Provider
-The first line of code that we are going to write is provider.
-We need to tell Terraform which cloud provider we are going to connect to e.g - AWS, Google, or Azure
-As this article is focused on AWS, so we are going to mention AWS as our provider.
+We need to tell Terraform which cloud provider we are going to connect e.g - AWS, Google, or Azure As this article is focused on AWS, so we are going to mention AWS as our provider.
 Here is the basic syntax for the provider